Private Dining In London – New Places And Spaces To Book For 2017

 Over in Piccadilly, the original Naked Chef’s seafood and shellfish brand Barbecoa is due to open this February, with a gorgeously intimate private room for 12.
 Jamie O can’t wait, and neither can we!

-The City is looking forward to the launch of Bob Bob Exchange in the Leadenhall Building later this month – and given it’s wildly luxurious red and blue private dining rooms in its Soho premises – it’s a good bet the Exchange will also feature some sumptuous private rooms.
+The City is looking forward to the launch of Bob Bob Ricard City in the Leadenhall Building later this month – and given it’s wildly luxurious red and blue private dining rooms in its Soho premises – it’s a good bet the Exchange will also feature some sumptuous private rooms.

 Finally, over in the ‘burbs, Rick Stein is shaking things up in Barnes at The Depot, where he’s just taken over this favourite local brasserie.
 With space for up to 170 as an exclusive hire, each section of the restaurant can be hired separately for between 22 and 50 guests – all with stunning river views.
 Re-opening March.